These are our frequently asked questions. Please get in touch with us should you need any additional information.

 It is best to get your visa in advance and fill in any additional documentation before you disembark.
 This will help you save the time upon arrival as sometimes the queues at the airport can be quite long.
 If you are not able to secure your visa in advance, please have your money with you in small denominations, preferably USD 50.

 Yes, it is advisable to have travel insurance before you begin your vacation or holiday and we recommend that you please process your travel insurance before leaving your home country.
 This will help safeguard you and your family against any eventualities while on holiday.

 15. What vaccines do I need before travelling?

-There are a number of vaccines such as the hepatitis or yellow fever vaccine which you should consider before beginning your travel and we recommend speaking to your medical practitioner well in advance.
-Please remember to bring you vaccination card with you to avoid re vaccination at the point of entry.
+There are several vaccines such as hepatitis or yellow fever vaccine which you should consider before beginning your travel and we recommend speaking to your medical practitioner well in advance.
+Please remember to bring your vaccination card with you to avoid re-vaccination at the point of entry.